WaveEngine/EvergineDocs/src/manual/addons/mrtk/getting_started.md

 # Getting Started
 ---
-Here are the initial steps to follow to get started with our Mixed Reality Toolkit:
+Follow these steps to begin working with Evergine’s Mixed Reality Toolkit (MRTK):

-1. Create a new Evergine project or open an existing one.
+1. **Create or Open a Project**: Start by creating a new Evergine project or open an existing one.
-2. Install the Evergine.MRTK add-on using the add-on management option in Evergine Studio.
+2. **Install MRTK Add-On**: Use the Add-on Management option in Evergine Studio to install the _Evergine.MRTK_ add-on.

 ![Add-on installation](images/addon_installation.png)

-3. Update all scenes that will use MRTK functionality so they extend MRTK's XRScene class instead of Evergine's Scene class.
-There are some material properties that the scene uses, which need to be filled in.
+3. **Update Scene Classes**: For any scenes that will use MRTK functionality, ensure they inherit from MRTK's _XRScene_ class rather than Evergine's default _Scene_ class.
+Some material properties specific to MRTK will need to be assigned in these scenes.

 ```csharp
 using System;
 using Evergine.MRTK.Scenes;